svntax/godot-near-sdk/README.md

     result = yield(result, "completed")
 if result.has("error"):
     pass # Error handling here
+elif result.has("warning"):
-elif result.has("message"):
+    pass # User's access key was low on allowance elif result.has("message"):
     pass # Transaction with a deposit was made
 else: